italocampos/colorido/README.md

-# PyTextColor lib
+# Colorido

+Colors for terminal without weird code.

+## Description

-PyTextColor is a small Python 3.x lib to speed up the text coloring throughout your Python projects.
+Colorido is a small Python 3.x lib to speed up the text coloring throughout your Python projects.
 You ever can make your logs prettier. ;)

 This package is "as it is", and you don't need to install any dependencies to use it.
-In a nutshell, import the `color` module and call the functions in a print context to start coloring your strings.
+In a nutshell, import the `color` module from `colorido` lib and call the functions in a print context to start coloring your strings.

 ## Installation